PrimeAk1/chessgame/README.md

 # Chess Game in JavaFX

 ## Overview
-This is a fully functional chess game built using JavaFX.
+This is an almost fully functional chess game built using JavaFX.
 The project implements all the core features required to play a standard game of chess.
-The user interface is intuitive and interactive, allowing players to move pieces according to the rules of chess.
+The user interface is allowing players to move pieces according to the rules of chess.

 ## Features
 - Fully implemented chessboard with an 8x8 grid.